The 5+ million people who work in HR in the HR HR processes are hard and complex.

 After all, you’re a part of your organization’s human resources department.

 You’re making sure people are mentally, emotionally, and socially content while at work, and that the human-side of the business is running smoothly.

 No matter if you’re hiring new employees, resolving conflict between current employees, or facilitating performance reviews, every single action your department takes impacts somebody else.

-So when we said “people who work in HR have their work cut out for them” at the beginning of this post, we meant it.
-And considering that a lack of oversight, human error, and mistakes can severely impact your organization both financially and at a human-level, your department needs their HR processes and procedures to be professional, efficient, and effective at all times.
+So when we said, “people who work in HR have their work cut out for them,” at the beginning of this post, we meant it.
+A lack of oversight and the risk of human error can severely impact your organization both financially and at a human-level.
+Your department needs their HR processes and procedures to be professional, efficient, and effective at all times.